 “The getting married.”

 I extend my hand.
-I’ll compromise.
+I compromise.
 Thirty-five, and he shakes it and we have a deal.
 Perhaps a bet.
 Maybe a Valentine’s Day proposal?

 We’ve now slid into our routine.
 He codes for a tech company on the West Side and I am an insurance adjuster.
 Our work lives are incredibly boring, and we spend a disproportionate amount of time talking about the mundaneness of our careers and the peculiarities of our co-workers.
 We both make enough, if barely after student-loan payments, to afford our tiny places.
 Mine is in a mid-block brownstone while he is a bit larger, a one-bedroom on the ninth floor of a newish apartment building on Columbus Avenue.
 Over the years, apart from four or five conversations and meetings that stand out, what we do and say together is some ways as mundane as our careers.

-That doesn’t sound good, I know.
+That does not sound good, I know.
 What I mean is that we had hundreds, thousands of exchanges that became what he as a coder might call the layer that gave a part, and eventually a dominant part, of our lives meaning.
-Every once in a while, I’d see something or hear something that would recall me to an always pleasant incident with him.
-He was, as I say, my best friend.
+Every once in a while, I would see something or hear something that would recall me to an always pleasant incident with him.
+He is, as I say, my best friend.